1000ch/atom-csscomb/readme.md

 ## About

-Sort your css property with [CSSComb](https://github.com/csscomb/csscomb.js).
+Sort your CSS with [CSSComb](https://github.com/csscomb/csscomb.js).

 ![](atom-csscomb.gif)